Selena Gomez Deletes Instagram App ‘Once A Week’ Over Soul-Crushing Comments

 Selena Gomez admitted to deleting her Instagram app weekly over extremely hurtful comments from users, according to a new interview the singer conducted this week.

 In the People article detailing the interview, Selena Gomez explained why she often cut herself off from Instagram.
-Despite the fact Selena Gomez is the most-followed celebrity on Instagram with more than 114 million followers, the 24-year-old can’t shake the usual Internet trolls from rearing their ugly heads and unfurling heart-breaking insults under her Instagram posts.
+Despite the fact Selena Gomez is the most-followed celebrity on Instagram with more than 114 million followers, the 24-year-old can’t shake the usual internet trolls from rearing their ugly heads and unfurling heart-breaking insults under her Instagram posts.

 “You can’t avoid it sometimes.
 I delete the app from my phone at least once a week.
 You fixate on the [negative] ones.
 They’re not like, ‘You’re ugly.’
 It’s like they want to cut to your soul.
 Imagine all the insecurities that you already feel about yourself and having someone write a paragraph pointing out every little thing — even if it’s just physical.”